gabeg805/Extensible-Login-Manager/README.md

 Here's a list of things I want to implement, but haven't had the time to do so yet:

-    - Start Elysia over getty reliably
+    - Start Elm over getty reliably

     - Change focus policy